ERP Implementation Strategies: Big Bang vs. Phased

 Big bang ERP go-live strategy is the one where all of the main modules of an ERP system go live at the same time.

 A phased approach describes a scenario where elements or modules of the ERP system are introduced in a planned sequence, replacing the old systems gradually.

 A big bang approach exerts additional pressure on the business and the project team during the cutover – simply because there’s so much activity going on all at once.
-A phased approach can lead to quick wins, which provides confidence and helps in selling the advantages to the rest of the organisation.
-On the other hand, poor experiences in early phases can lead to negativity around the ERP project and in a worst case scenario it could even undermine a rollout plan.
+A phased approach can lead to quick wins, which provides confidence and helps in selling the advantages to the rest of the organization.
+On the other hand, poor experiences in early phases can lead to the negativity around the ERP project, and in a worst-case scenario, it could even undermine a rollout plan.

 2. Temporary Interfaces: